gflarity/nervous/README.md

-# Nervous - Monitoring doesn't have to suck.
+B# Nervous - Monitoring doesn't have to suck.

 ## Manifesto: